Position

 Responsibilities:

-• Schedule appointments and maintain the calendar for office staff.
+• Schedule and coordinate meetings, appointments, and travel arrangements for office staff.

 Qualifications

-• Previous experience in a front office or administrative support role is preferred.
+• Previous experience in a front office or administrative support role preferred.

 Is becoming a Front Office Clerk a good career path?